Our expertise includes the following Control Room Design/Ergonomics:

 Some customers prefer to walk away from their existing building and move the field operators into a Modular Blast Resistant Building.
 Our process helps facilitate this move and provides a detailed design for the Modular Building manufacturer.

-We help identify if you can rationalize many field shelters into a smaller number of more centralized field shelters.
-One site went from 16 field shelters to 3 new field shelters, utilizing modular buildings, located in strategic locations.
+We help identify the rationalize for consolidating field shelters into a smaller number of more centralized field shelters.
+One site went from 16 field old field shelters to three new field shelters, utilizing more strategically located, modular buildings.

-The first step in the process is identifying the required number and location of field shelters required.
+The first step in the process is to identify the required number and location of field shelters.
 This is accomplished by reviewing process safety information, site plans, and API RP752 reports and then discussing renovation, remodel, or alternative solutions with plant personnel.

 - Best locations for new buildings